dataviscourse/tutorials/lectures/lecture-javascript.md

 *Material based on the lecture by [Carlos Scheidegger](http://cscheid.net/courses/spr15/cs444/lectures/week3.html)*

-If you’re following the text below, my suggestion is that you open the Developer Tools’s JavaScript console on a browser window and type the examples to see what they do, like we go over in class.
+When following along this module, my suggestion is that you open the Developer Tools’s JavaScript console on a browser window and run the examples to see what they do.
 You should also try variants, and just generally play around with the console, to get a feel for the language.

 Before we get started, though, a few words of warning: there is a lot of bad JavaScript advice on the internet.
 For example, although StackOverflow is typically a high-quality Q&A website, I would stay well away from it when it comes to JavaScript – or, at least make sure that the answers given were recent (2016 or more recent).
 Finally, the introduction below is not meant to give you a comprehensive description of JavaScript but, rather, a foothold.

 Once you become proficient in the language, then you can start worrying about best practices and special cases, especially as they related to performance and portability across browsers.
 It’s easier for you simply not to worry about that kind of stuff right now.
 This does mean that if you’re a veteran JavaScript programmer, you’ll spot places where what I’m writing is not 100% accurate.
-If you were to complain, you’d be technically correct (which is the best kind of correct), but what are you doing reading a JavaScript beginner’s guide?

 ## JavaScript Background

 Why do we want to use JavaScript?
-So far, we have only written **static HTML and SVG code**.
-In your homework, for example, you have to encode a dataset by hand multiple times: for your line-chart, bar chart, scatterplot, etc.
+So far, we have only looked at **static HTML and SVG code**.
+If we wanted to create a bar chart with 15 bars like that, we'd have to write the code for each bar!
-If we had a dynamic and general way to load the data, we could use the same variables for all charts and we could also plot the charts with various datasets of different size and with different characteristics.
+If we had a dynamic and general way to load the data, and then create the rectangles, we could use the same code for bar charts with any datasets.
 I like to think of pure HTML and SVG as analogous to pen and paper – you can create things that look nice once, but you **can't re-use them efficiently and you can't interact with them**.

 Computer programming brings **interactivity and generalizability (re-use)** to the table.
 We can tell the computer how to do something for certain classes of legal input, and the computer will do that for all possible cases of legal input.

-JavaScript is the most important programming language of the web and the only programming language that can be used on most web-browsers without any plugins, although [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly) might change things in the near future.
-Alternatives such as Java Applets or Flash were popular in the past but have lost significant ground to JavaScript and will be discontinued in the near future.
+JavaScript is the most important programming language of the web and the only programming language that can be used on most web-browsers without any plugins, although [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly) might change things in the future.
+Alternatives such as Java Applets or Flash were popular in the past but are now practically extinct.
 JavaScript is mostly used on the client-side of a client-server application.
 Other languages such as Java and Python are popular on the server, though nowadays JavaScript can also be used on the server (e.g., using [Node.js](https://nodejs.org/).
 We will be focusing on the client development only in this class.

 The most important aspect of JavaScript though, is its tight integration with the DOM.
 We'll be talking about this in the next two section of the class.